By Marsha Bailey, CEO & Founder, Women’s Economic Ventures

 Clients who completed our core training program and got a loan from WEV had four times the annual revenues of those who participated in training only.

-Clients in our Thrive in 5 program who also have a WEV loan have revenues nearly fifteen times greater than those who participate in our core training program alone.
+Clients in our Thrive program who also have a WEV loan have revenues nearly fifteen times greater than those who participate in our core training program alone.

 And we know that combining education and capital with a learning environment that affirms and supports women is transformational.